cordutie/tex_framework/3_experiments.md

     </tbody>
   </table>
   <p style="text-align: center; font-size: 0.85em; color: #666;">
-  <strong>Table 1.</strong> Time-Shift Robustness.
+  <strong>Table.</strong> Time-Shift Robustness.
 Loss measurement between a sound and its time-shifted version.
 The amount of time shift is given in % of the total signal duration.
 Computed over 300 one-second sounds randomly sampled from the three main sources in the <code>MicroTex</code> dataset.
   </p>
 </div>